TatumRobotics/astrobox_miband_watch/README.md

 device:
   name: "Xiaomi Smart Band 10 8DCA" # the name of the watch may be different from this, but check what it appears as in the Bluetooth connections menu on the phone/computer
   mac_address: "04:34:C3:A4:8D:CA"  # paste in the watch's MAC address, found in the watch's Settings, in the About section
-  auth_key: "13b6840ba233108fd714cbae5f7a3346"  # paste in the token from the folder of the official Mi Fitness app
+  auth_key: "13b6840ba233108fd714cbae5f7a3346"  # paste in the token from the folder of the official Mi Fitness app (read the section above this one about the authentication token)
   ```

 Adding custom vibration patterns can be done by changing the patterns field in the config file.
 Here's an example one with two quick pulses.